alexrr04/mini-scheme-interpreter/README.md

 The folder `tests/test_files` contains a set of tests to check the interpreter's functionality.

-Each test consists of a `.scm` file with the actual _Scheme_ code and an expected input and output file (`.in`, `.out`), containing the input and expected output of the test, respectively.
+Each test consists of a `.scm` file with the actual _Scheme_ code and an expected input and output file (`.inp`, `.out`), containing the input and expected output of the test, respectively.

 To run all tests inside the `tests/test_files` directory: